syntasso/instruqt-kubecon/track/11-delete-a-website-deployment/assignment.md

 You need to delete the deployment and the service resources for the website.

-In the `website_controller.go` in your `Code editor` tab replace the code inside the new error catch block `if errors.IsNotFound(err)` with the following code:
+In the `website_controller.go` in your `Code editor` tab replace the three lines of code inside the new error catch block `if errors.IsNotFound(err)` with the following code:

 ```
 // If the resource is not found, that is OK.
 It just means the desired state is to